Not-So-Independent, Activist-Stuffed Shadow SAGE - Guido Fawkes

 - Claimed Labour antisemitism stories were ‘weaponised religion’ being stoked by “Steve Bannon politics“

-- Called the government, “far-right Conservative govt.”
+- Called the government a “far-right Conservative govt.”

 - Defended Shamima Begum’s citizenship

-- Fabian Society
+- Fabian Society writer

 Professor Elias Mossialos